At Leeds you have the opportunity to work across different NHS trusts and private providers, exposing you to a variety of clinical environments.

 How our placements are structured

 Clinical placements are arranged for you in NHS hospitals and some private practices in the Yorkshire and Humber region (and one opportunity in Newcastle) in tandem with practical training in our bespoke audiology laboratories at the University.
-These total up to 11 weeks in Year 1; 18 weeks in Year 2 and 22 weeks in Year 3.
+These will be around 10 weeks in year one, up to 15 weeks in year two and around 20 weeks in year three and comprise of both single day and block placements.

 What you will learn during your placement